 But if you’re one of the hosts in this rental economy, how do you know you’re sharing your space safely?
 Most tenants aren’t going to submit to a full credit and criminal background check for a stay of only a few days.
 But, by performing some simple common sense screening procedures, you can have peace of mind about your renters.
 Keep this checklist handy next time you’re preparing to rent your space!

 Surprised this is the first item on a list about background screening?
 It’s more important than you think!
 If you’re renting a spare bedroom in Silicon Valley, your ideal renter may be startup professionals in town for business.
 If you’re offering a villa near the ocean in Florida, your ideal renter may be snowbirds who prefer to rent by the month.
 Outlining the kind of tenant you think is a perfect match is one of the best ways to watch out for red flags, because you know more about the tenant market you are in.

-Remember that you will need to abide by the Federal Fair Housing Acts, as well as local and state laws regarding discrimination.
-In many jurisdictions, you are prohibited from discriminating based on sexual orientation, marital status, or your guest’s ages.
+Remember that you will need to abide by the Federal Housing Administration (FHA) Fair Housing Act, as well as local and state laws regarding discrimination.
+In many jurisdictions, you are prohibited from discriminating based on sexual orientation, marital status, or your guests’ ages.
 Know your local laws before becoming a short term rental host!

 Step 2: Phone Screen

 Simply talking to your prospective renter is often the best way to screen!
 You can get to know each other briefly, and learn more about their rental history.
 Important questions include: